kubsoo/DEVNET-EXPERT-1.0/2.0-Infrastructure_as_Code/Ansible/Readme.md

 <br></br>

-# Ansible Variables Precedence Order
+# Ansible Variables Precedence Order (from least to greatest, the last listed variables overrid all other variables)

 1. **role defaults (defined in role/defaults/main.yml)**